• Skip to primary navigation

 CURVES and DETAIL

-French style can also be defined as feminine, evident in the curves and intricate detail in periodic pieces.
+French style can also be defined as feminine, evident in the curves and intricate details in periodic pieces.

-Our mantel headboard takes on a French style, just by adding some intricate wood detail.
+The mantel headboard in our master bedroom takes on a French style by adding intricate wood detail to the surroundings.

 Spring bedroom refresh and pure linen sheets